The Medich Foundation supports the communities that we invest, live and operate in.

 St Joseph’s College Boys from the Bush Bursary Fund

-Supporting the St Joseph’s College Bursary Fund is important to The Medich Foundation, as Roy Medich is an Old Boy attending from 1962-1966 and is a SJC Foundation Platinum Life Member.
+Supporting the St Joseph’s College Bursary Fund is important to The Medich Foundation, as Roy Medich is an Old Boy attending from 1962-1966 and is a SJC Foundation Life Fellow.

 The College established the boys from the bush bursary in 2015.
 This fund provides financial support to young men from regional and rural Australia, particularly those affected by drought.